What Is Insomnia, And How Long Can It Last?

 • Fatigue or somnolence throughout the day

 Even if you do not meet the above-mentioned criteria for chronic insomnia, you may still experience insomnia over the short term.
-Acute sleep disturbances can be caused by excess stress, major life changes, and certain mental and physical health conditions.
+Excess stress, major life changes, sleep disorders, and other mental and physical health conditions can cause acute sleep disturbances that make it hard to fall asleep.
 If you believe you’re living with insomnia, consider consulting with a healthcare professional, who can provide you with screenings and determine whether further testing, a diagnosis, and treatment are necessary.

 Causes of insomnia